There are two serious threats to all life on earth: climate change and nuclear war.

 Push for Smarter Nuclear Policies

-Since the beginning of 2019, we have been instrumental in organizing Members of Congress to push back against the Trump Administration on several dangerous policies, including pulling out of the INF Treaty and Iran nuclear deal; recklessly increasing the Pentagon budget; and wanting to deploy a “low-yield” nuclear weapon.
-In addition, our growing staff includes someone who works full-time on trying to engage Congress on a No First Use policy that would make it United States policy not to start a nuclear war.
+Since the election of President Joe Biden in 2020, we have been instrumental in organizing Members of Congress to undo the legacy of the Trump administration on several dangerous policies, including pulling out of the Iran nuclear deal; recklessly increasing the Pentagon budget; and wanting to deploy a “low-yield” nuclear weapon.
+In addition, our team of lobbyists are actively working to engage Congress on a No First Use policy that would make it United States policy not to start a nuclear war.
 There are several bills in Congress right now that we support and are lobbying for on Capitol Hill.
 But in many cases, we’re going up against large international defense technology companies — who can afford many more lobbyists than we can.
 That’s why we need your help.

 What You Can Do

 Nuclear weapons policy has a tendency to overwhelm people and make them feel helpless and powerless.
 But bad policies continue when the public is unaware of the dangers they present, and we don’t think nuclear policy has to be complicated.
 Follow us, support us, and support our candidates.
 Together, we can change nuclear weapons policy, prevent the dangers it poses to the environment, and help save the world.

 - Follow us at @livableworld on Facebook, Twitter and Instagram